clojurewerkz/monger.docs/articles/integration.md

 {% gist ca954b7edc7b10e91c73 %}

 Then use the store like you would any other `core.cache` store, database backed or not.

+It is common to use capped or TTL collections for caches.
+Pass `` a collection name and the cache instance will use it:

+{% gist 4bca9834ce61080389a6 %}

 To learn more about the [clojure.core.cache](https://github.com/clojure/core.cache) protocol and functions it provides, see [clojure.core.cache documentation](https://github.com/clojure/core.cache/wiki).